 Funny thing, when I visited Sarajevo for the first time I didn’t fall for it.
 Quite the contrary actually.
 It was at the end of my first proper Balkan trip (I visited Serbia, Montenegro, Croatia and Bosnia and Herzegovina then), I was probably tired of all the travelling, or overwhelmed with the beauty of Kotor or Mostar.

-I didn’t also prepare very well to visiting Sarajevo.
+I didn’t also prepare very well for visiting Sarajevo.
 It’s the kind of place you need to know the history of to fully understand it and I failed here, big time.
 Even after visiting the Historical Museum of Bosnia and Herzegovina and learning more about Sarajevo siege I still didn’t fully appreciate Sarajevo.

 I was walking the streets of Bascarsija, looking at the city and surroundings from the Yellow Bastion and still didn’t know why people were so crazy about Sarajevo.
 It is not the most beautiful city you will ever see, there are not too many exciting things to do in Sarajevo and as much as I wanted to feel something for it – I couldn’t.